Jackzmc/sourcemod-plugins/README.md

 * (Optional) [Actions](https://forums.alliedmods.net/showthread.php?t=336374)
 * (Optional) [Modified L4D Antirush](#l4d_anti_rush)

-This plugin allows you to enact certain troll modes on any player, some are subtle some are less so.
-Either way, it works great to deal with a rusher, an asshole or even your friends.
+This plugin allows you to enact certain counter-troll effects on any player, some are subtle, some are less so.
+It works great to deal with a rusher, a griefer, assholes or even your friends..

 See the up-to-date list of trolls and their descriptions: https://admin.jackz.me/docs/ftt